 As much as you can, link to as many pages on your site when applicable.
 These pages usually have internal links that let search engine crawlers better index your site.

 These internal anchor links will also work to boost your SEO.
 Wikipedia does it.
 So does giant brands and websites.
-If you are not sure what you’re doing here, you can always hire an agency like ALT Agency to help you out.
+If you are not sure what you’re doing here, you can always hire an agency like ALT Agency or web design company in St Louis to help you out.

 Ideally, you should not present users with information that was on your site for several months or years ago.
 Chances are, these are already outdated.